-- The Oil and Gas Technical Apprentice Programme is a 4-year training programme.
-You would attend college (North East Scotland or Edinburgh) for the first 21 months, followed by 2 years of on the job training with a sponsoring company.
+- The Oil and Gas Technical Apprentice Programme is a 3-year 9-month training programme.
+You would attend college (in Aberdeen, Edinburgh or Falkirk) for the first 21 months, followed by 2 years of on the job training with a sponsoring company.
 You would be working under the supervision of experienced staff.

-- During the college phase, you complete a Scottish Vocational Qualification (SVQ) in Performing Engineering Operations at SCQF Level 5, a National Certificate (NC) in mixed engineering disciplines and a Higher National Certificate (HNC) in your chosen discipline.
+- During the college phase, you complete an SVQ in Performing Engineering Operations at SCQF Level 5, an NC in mixed engineering disciplines and an HNC in your chosen discipline.

-- During the second phase you complete an SVQ in the relevant discipline at SCQF Level 6.
+- During the second stage you complete an SVQ in the relevant discipline at SCQF Level 6.

 - After your apprenticeship or course, and further training with your employer, you can work towards registering as Engineering Technician (EngTech) with the Engineering Council.